quizlet/vogue/readme.md

 * `--refresh`, `-t`: Number of milliseconds between checking for new files in the file tree.
 Defaults to 20000 (20 seconds).

 ## Demo
-Vogue runs a separate HTTP server to the one running your website.
+Vogue runs a separate HTTP server from the one running your website.
-To run the demo website, for example, do something like this first:
+To run the Vogue demo, do the following:

     cd demo
     python -m SimpleHTTPServer